dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2111: Resilience has characterized humanity's history.
+### T2111: Our race has shown resilience and adaptability in challenges.

 |Support|
 |---|